Joyce-Zhao/CS-5610-Web-Development/homeworks/microblog/README.md

 Design Choices:

-  * We have two initial resources: Users and Posts
+  * We have two initial resources: Users and Posts.
-  * Added actions: Register, Log in, Log out
+  * Added actions: Register, Log in, Log out.
   * Create a partial “session” resource, manually.
 Two CRUD actions: create and delete.
   * Create a partial “feed” resource, manually.
   * All posts: listed in reverse order.